miosta/simPle/README.md

-# drift_composition
+# simPle
+Simulation of Planet evolution that tracks the chemical composition of the material accreted onto the protoplanet.
-A 1D model for the advection and diffusion of molecules through protoplanetary discs.
+It is based on a 1D model for the advection and diffusion of molecules through protoplanetary discs, drift_composition [issues page](https://github.com/rbooth200/drift_composition/).

 Installation
 ------------